What Are Convenience Stores?

 Early Security Tactics

-Convenience store security, as it existed in the mid-1970s, was largely seen as a police problem.
-The more serious problems that affected these late-night businesses were crimes like armed robbery and assaults on customers and store employees.
-The most prevalent crimes were “beer runs” and shoplifting which plagued the inexperienced store operator and tended to generate the most calls for police assistance.
+In the mid-1970s, the security of convenience stores was considered primarily a responsibility of the police.
+The major issues that affected these establishments during late hours were crimes such as armed robbery and attacks on both customers and employees.
+The most common crimes were beer thefts and shoplifting, which were a nuisance for inexperienced store owners and often resulted in numerous requests for police intervention.
 There were no research or effective crime prevention programs at that time that focused on these security issues.